-JAN VINCENT P. MERCADO, 44 years old, graduated with a Bachelor of Science degree in Management Information System from Southern New Hampshire University, Manchester, USA in 2003.
+JAN VINCENT P. MERCADO, 45 years old, graduated with a Bachelor of Science degree in Management Information System from Southern New Hampshire University, Manchester, USA in 2003.
 He is the president and managing director of BeepXtra Philippines Inc., president of The Fort Park Estate Inc., and president and member of the board of directors of Ecoedge Resources Corporation.
 He is also the senior vice president and member of the board of directors of Basic Environmental Systems and Technologies Inc. and IPM Construction and Development Corporation.

-ANA MARIA A. KATIGBAK, 53 years old, is a member of the Integrated Bar of the Philippines and a graduate of Bachelor of Laws at the University of the Philippines.
-She is a Partner at the Castillo Laman Tan Pantaleon& San Jose Law Offices.
-For the past five years, she has served as assistant corporate secretary in certain publicly-listed companies such as: Marcventures Holdings, Inc., Boulevard Holdings, Inc., Premiere Entertainment Philippines, Inc., Mabuhay Holdings Corp., Paxys, Inc., Energy Development Corp., and Solid Group, Inc.
+ANA MARIA A. KATIGBAK, 54 years old, a member of the Integrated Bar of the Philippines and a graduate of Bachelor of Laws at the University of the Philippines.
+She is a senior partner at the Castillo Laman Tan Pantaleon & San Jose Law Offices.
+In the past five years, she has served as director and assistant corporate secretary of Mabuhay Holdings Corp., corporate secretary of Alsons Consolidated Resources, Inc. and assistant corporate secretary in certain publicly-listed companies such as Energy Development Corp., Marcventures Holdings, Inc., Paxys, Inc., and Solid Group, Inc.

-d.
 The names and nationalities of the incorporators of the Company are as follows: